 Welcome to my running world!
 As you may have read in my About Me section, running is a passion of mine and is a big part of my life.
 I ran my first half marathon in June 2011, and ever since then, I’ve been hooked!
-I’ve now run 15 half marathons and 7 full marathons.
+I’ve now run 17 half marathons and 9 full marathons.
+I recently qualified for the Boston Marathon and will be running it in April 2018.

 I can honestly say that, in a way, marathon running has been life changing.
 I have yet to experience a feeling that compares to crossing that finish line after hours of strenuous physical and mental activity.
 Pushing through the discomfort and pain (or should I say agony), the intense focus and the mental dialogue that goes through a person’s brain during this experience, is something that’s hard to put into words.
 Going through those experiences has taught me that I can do anything I set my mind to.
 This has translated into so many positive things in my life, including my career as a dietitian.
 As I build my dream job, I’m learning that no goal is too difficult to accomplish as long as I put in the hard work.